SkylerLipthay/project-costanza/README.md

 * Utilize an FPGA chip to represent complex electronic logic to communicate with video, audio, human input, and external storage
 * Design a fully independent software toolkit for developing applications
-* Test the integrity of the system through the creation and execution of small tech demo video games a personally unexplored division of computer engineering
+* Test the integrity of the system through the creation and execution of small tech demo video games.

 ## The Future